usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 public entity must still take any other action that would ensure that individuals with disabilities receive the benefits or services the public entity provides.
-Because fundamental alteration and undue burdens are longstanding limitations under the ADA, 299 members of the public and public entities should already be familiar with these limitations in other contexts.
-The Department has provided guidance that addresses the fundamental alteration and undue burdens limitations, and will consider providing more in the future.
-300 The Department’s existing guidance documents provide details on fundamental alteration and undue burdens determinations, including language explaining that such determinations should consider all resources available for use in the funding and operation of the service, program, or activity.
-301 In the Department’s view, this guidance will help public entities use the fundamental alteration and undue burdens limitations appropriately.
+Because fundamental alteration and undue burdens are longstanding limitations under the ADA, {% fn 303 %} members of the public and public entities should already be familiar with these limitations in other contexts.
+The Department has provided guidance that addresses the fundamental alteration and undue burdens limitations, and will consider providing more in the future. {% fn 304 %} The Department’s existing guidance documents provide details on fundamental alteration and undue burdens determinations, including language explaining that such determinations should consider all resources available for use in the funding and operation of the service, program, or activity. {% fn 305 %} In the Department’s view, this guidance will help public entities use the fundamental alteration and undue burdens limitations appropriately.

-Section 35.211(f) Diagnostically Required Structural or Operational Characteristics
+#### Section 35.211(f) Diagnostically Required Structural or Operational Characteristics

-Paragraph (f) of § 35.211 incorporates what M201.2 of the Access Board’s MDE Standards refers to as a General Exception.
-302 The paragraph states that, where a public entity can demonstrate that compliance with the MDE Standards would alter diagnostically required structural or operational characteristics of the equipment, preventing the use of the equipment for its intended diagnostic purpose, compliance
+Paragraph (f) of § 35.211 incorporates what M201.2 of the Access Board’s MDE Standards refers to as a General Exception. {% fn 306 %} The paragraph states that, where a public entity can demonstrate that compliance with the MDE Standards would alter diagnostically required structural or operational characteristics of the equipment, preventing the use of the equipment for its intended diagnostic purpose, compliance